kellerza/sunsynk/www/docs/guide/overview.md

 ## Alternatives

 There are several alternative ways to access your inverter data.
 These include:

 - ESP32
 - Node-RED
 - Solar Assistant (a commercial application)

 I have posted [why](https://powerforum.co.za/topic/16136-home-assistant-inverter-integration-options/?do=findComment&comment=146782) I believe this addon is the easiest and most flexible way to do this:

 - Reconfigure your inverter settings with the Home Assistant UI (dropdowns & sliders) or automations
 - Automatic updates in HASS & maintained by a couple of community members
-- Data filters to reduce the number of updates & writes to low-cost SD cards, but still have 1 or 2 second automation response to big changes in load
+- Data filters to reduce the number of updates & writes to low-cost SD cards, but still have 1 or 2 second automation response to big changes in load **Now based on schedules**
 - Various options to connect to the inverter wireless or wired (preferred, since it updates every second)

 While a wired setup is more work, the addon reads several sensors each second and personally I would rather do this over a wired gateway/cable.